LaunchPlatform/beancount-black/README.md

 ```

 Then the file will be formatted.
-Since this tool is still in its early stage, a backup file at `<filepath>.backup` will be created automatically by default.
+Since this tool is still in its early stage, a backup file at `<filepath>.backup` will be created automatically by default just in case.
 The creation of backup files can be disabled by passing `-n` or `--no-backup` like this

 ```bash